How To Use Your Menstrual Cup

 3. Empty into toilet and rinse- Afterwards, simply empty the cup’s contents into the toilet and rinse!

 If you’re period isn’t over the cup can simply be reinserted again.
 If you’re done with your cycle the cup should be washed using a gentle, oil-free and fragrance-free soap, thoroughly dried, and stored in a clean, dry place.
 Be careful to avoid using harsh, chemical cleaners as residue will often be left on the cup and could irritate your vagina or cause the cup to break down.

 Health, safety, eco and body-consciousness shouldn’t come at the price of convenience.
 With a little practice you’ll get the hang of using your menstrual cup in no time!

-Now on that note - click here to claim your very own FREE menstrual cup!
+Now on that note - click here to claim 2 FREE menstrual cups!
 We want everyone to benefit from the positive financial and environmental effects of owning one.
 While stocks last!

 Let us know below if you have any advice/life-hacks on how you use your menstrual cup!
 You never know who it may help...